 • Discarded mobile phones and chargers

 Beaufort, Avoca and Snake Valley Transfer Stations have e-waste collection points for e-waste items such as small appliances, fridges, washing machines, televisions and computers.
-Small items such as irons, toasters and kettles will cost $5 to drop off; televisions, DVD players, printers and computers will cost $10 and white goods like fridges and washing machines will cost $20 to deposit.
+Small items such as irons, toasters and kettles will cost $5 to drop off; televisions, printers and computers will be free to drop off; DVD players will cost $10; and white goods like fridges and washing machines will cost $20 to deposit.

 Pyrenees Shire Council is working with Sustainability Victoria to ensure e-waste is collected and recycled responsibly.